MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >
 >    Consider using [Zone to Zone disaster recovery](/azure/site-recovery/azure-to-azure-how-to-enable-zone-to-zone-disaster-recovery) for virtual machines to recover from site failure while reducing the complexity of availability using zone-redundant services.
 There can be cost benefits from reduced operational complexity.
 >
 > - **Choose the right billing model**.
-Evaluate whether commitment-based models for compute, optimize costs for based on the business requirements of workload.
+Evaluate whether commitment-based models for compute optimize costs for based on the business requirements of workload.
 Consider these Azure options:
 >   - **[Azure Reservations](/azure/virtual-machines/prepay-reserved-vm-instances)**: Prepay for predictable workloads and save over consumption-based pricing.
+>       >[!IMPORTANT]
+>       >
+>       > Purchasing reserved instances is a way to reduce Azure costs for workloads with stable usage.
+Make sure you manage usage.
+If usage is too low, then you're paying for resources that aren't used.
+Keep reserved instances simple and keep management overhead low to prevent increasing cost.
->   - **[Azure Savings Plan](https://azure.microsoft.com/pricing/offers/savings-plan-compute/#benefits-and-features)**: If you commit to spend a fixed hourly amount on compute services for one or three years, this plan can reduce costs.
+>   - **[Azure Savings Plan](/azure/cost-management-billing/savings-plan/savings-plan-compute-overview)**: If you commit to spend a fixed hourly amount on compute services for one or three years, this plan can reduce costs.
->   - **Azure Hybrid Benefit**: Save when you migrate your on-premises VMs to Azure.
+>   - **[Azure Hybrid Benefit](/azure/cost-management-billing/scope-level/)**: Save when you migrate your on-premises VMs to Azure.
->   - **License mobility**: Bring your own licenses to Azure and save on Windows Server and SQL Server.
 > - **Monitor usage**.
 Continuously monitor usage patterns and detect unused or underutilized VMs.
 For those instances, shut down VM instances when not in use.
 Monitoring is a principle approach of Operational Excellence.
 For more information, see the recommendations given in [Operational Excellence](#operational-excellence).
 >
 > - **Look for ways to optimize**.
-For example, shut down VM instances which aren't in use, use Spot VMs when appropriate, programmatically adjust Premium SSD v2 disk performance  to account for either higher or lower demand.
->
-> - **Optimize scaling cost**.
-Choose the most cost-effective approach between increasing resources in an existing system (scale up) or adding more instances of that system (scale out).
-Optimize autoscaling policies by adjusting thresholds and using the right cooldown period.
+Some strategies include choosing the most cost-effective approach between increasing resources in an existing system (scale up) or adding more instances of that system (scale out).
 Consider offloading demand by distributing demand to other resources, or you can reduce demand by implementing priority queues, gateway offloading, buffering, and rate limiting.
+For more information, see the recommendations given in [Performance Efficiency](#performance-efficiency).

 ##### Recommendations